By John Sanidopoulos

-Most Americans are familiar with certain aspects of Squanto's life, but what caused William Bradford, a Governor of the Plymouth Colony, to call him “a special instrument sent of God” for the good of the colonists?
+Most Americans are familiar with certain aspects of Squanto's life, but what caused William Bradford, the Governor of the Plymouth Colony, to call him “a special instrument sent of God” for the good of the colonists?

 Little is known of Squanto's early life.
 Historians date his birth sometime between 1585 and 1592.
 Tisquantum was his real name and he was from the the Patuxet tribe of the Wampanoag Confederacy.
 In 1614, Tisquantum was kidnapped by Englishman Thomas Hunt, one of John Smith's lieutenants.
 Hunt was planning to sell fish, corn, and captured natives in Malaga, Spain.
 There, Hunt attempted to sell Tisquantum and a number of other Native Americans into slavery in Spain for £20 a piece.

 Sir Ferdinando Georges, an early English colonial entrepreneur who has been called "the Father of English Colonization in North America," related an account of the incident: